 Tips and Tricks

 Pasta alla norma probably sounds complicated, but as you can see it’s so simple to make!
-Here’s some tricks I’ve learned along the way:
+Here are some tricks I’ve learned along the way:

 - Add more veggies.
 I kept this pasta recipe simple with just noodles, sauce, and eggplant, If you want a heartier dish, add more vegetables like carrots, mushrooms, peas, or zucchini to the mix.